thooams/qmk_viewer/BUILD.md

 ```bash
 ./scripts/build-linux.sh
 ```
-Creates an AppDir structure that can be converted to AppImage.
+Creates an AppDir structure that can be converted to AppImage. **Automatically enables the `rawhid` feature for production builds.**

 **Requirements:**
 - Linux with standard build tools